sirisian/ecmascript-types/decoratorreplacement.md

   nothing else is.
 Otherwise `<a title="}">` ends the region at the wrong brace.
-- **A regular expression is deliberately NOT recognised while scanning a region.** Inside one the contents are not ECMAScript, so `/` is whatever the mode says — in JSX it opens a closing tag — and a `{` within it is a real delimiter.
+- **A regular expression is deliberately NOT recognised while scanning a region.** Inside one the contents are not ECMAScript, so `/` is whatever the mode says â€” in JSX it opens a closing tag â€” and a `{` within it is a real delimiter.
 Outside a region the opposite holds, which is the third row above.
   No single scanner serves both readings, which is why a region declares its mode rather than being guessed at.